 Is Castile Soap as Effective as Antibacterial Soap?

 The short answer is yes.
-The longer answer is that you might be better off with old fashioned soap, like Castile soap, as the FDA takes issue with the most common ingredient in antibacterial soap–Triclosan.
+The longer answer is that you might be better off with old-fashioned soap, like Castile soap, as the FDA takes issue with the most common ingredient in antibacterial soap–Triclosan.

 “According to the U.S. Food and Drug Administration (FDA), there isn’t enough science to show that over-the-counter (OTC) antibacterial soaps are better at preventing illness than washing with plain soap and water.
 To date, the benefits of using antibacterial hand soap haven’t been proven.
 In addition, the wide use of these products over a long time has raised the question of potential negative effects on your health.”